jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

 10. Setting the step goal, height, weight and inactivity time value:

     10.1.
-On the Set step goal, set parameter and set inactivity time displays:

-    * Rotating the potentiometer on the Orbit board clockwise  should increase the number displayed.

-    * Rotating the potentiometer on the Orbit board anti-clockwise should decrease the displayed value.
+On the Set step goal, set parameter and set inactivity time displays, rotating the potentiometer on the Orbit board clockwise should increase the number displayed.
+Rotating the potentiometer on the Orbit board anti-clockwise should decrease the displayed value.

     10.2.
 The Goal value should increment in units of 100 steps.
 The height value should increment in units of 1 centimeter.
 The weight should increment in 0.1 kilograms.
 The inactivity time value should increment in values of 10 seconds.